TuxSudo/functional-playground/README.md

-# functional-playground
+# Functional Programming Playground

-Functional Programming Playground
+Messing around with Functional Programming in ES6